Sllambias/yucca/README.md

 # Training

 Training is carried out using the `yucca_train` command.
 For advanced usage see: [`run_scripts_advanced.py`](yucca/documentation/tutorials/run_scripts_advanced.md#training).
-Prior to training any models a preprocessed dataset must be prepared using the `yucca_preprocessing` command.
+Before training any models, a preprocessed dataset must be prepared using the `yucca_preprocessing` command.

-Basic Yucca training relies on five CLI flags.
+Basic Yucca training relies on five CLI flags:
   1. **-t**: The target preprocessed data on which the model will be trained.
   2. **-d**: The model dimensions.
 This can be either 2D or 3D (default).
   3. **-m**: The model architecture.
 This includes any model implemented in the [Model directory](yucca/network_architectures/networks).
 Including, but not limited to, `U-Net`, `UNetR`, `MultiResUNet` and `ResNet50`.
   4. **-man**: The Manager to use.
 This defaults to the `YuccaManager`.
-  5. **-pl**: The Planner used to preprocess the training data.
+  5. **-pl**: The Planner is used to preprocess the training data.
 This defaults to the `YuccaPlanner`.

 An example of training a `MultiResUNet` with the default Manager on a task called `Task001_Brains` that has been preprocessed using the default `YuccaPlanner`: using a 2D `MultiResUnet`: